 The imperialist ruling class, “the class of the population that seems to have contributed the least [to cricket]” as C.L.R.
 James described, “was the class destined to appropriate the game and convert it into a national institution,” stealing it out of the hands of colonised populations and the British working class alike.
 In many ways, Burnley, Bridgetown, and Bangalore could all hold greater claim to being ‘The Home of Cricket’ than Lord’s.

 If that is truly the case, then why are these institutions – bolstered by the English private education system – permitted to continue such an extensive influence over cricket in this country, one that allows the entirety of England’s top order but one to hail from the upper class?
 The answer, at least to some extent, is probably face.
-Though it is far from standing alone in its elitism (37 percent of international rugby players, for example, can boast a private education), cricket is arguably unique in the extent to which it uses this as a crutch for its image.
-What role does a culture built upon the notion of ‘gentlemanly agreements’ play in the alienation of those who cannot engage with it, both as passive spectators and professional sportsmen?
+Though it is far from standing alone in its elitism (37 percent of international rugby players, for example, can boast a private education), cricket is arguably unique in the extent to which it uses this as a crutch for its image: as Derek Birley observed, the game appears to be “in a dreamworld of past glories and outworn social attitudes”, a notion explicitly confirmed as recently as 2014 when then-ECB chairman Giles Clarke described quintessential public schoolboy Alastair Cook and his family as “very much the sort of people we want the England captain and his family to be.”
+What role does such a culture, built upon the ‘gentlemanly agreement’, play in the alienation of those who cannot engage with it, both as passive spectators and professional sportsmen?

 Rightly or wrongly, it’s natural to compare any social aspect of cricket to its main competitor for popularity in England — football.
 Particularly in the more working class North, where club cricket leagues were originally modelled on the tribalistic, competitive structure of their football counterparts (in contrast with the South, where it was organised around the ‘gentlemanly agreements’ found more copiously in Rugby League), the two sports share many common histories and even players, with many celebrated footballers for the likes of Middlesbrough and Sunderland once known on more than just occasion to stride out to the crease for their local village club.